 Without the atmosphere, light rays from a distant star would arrive at our telescope parallel to each other, and the telescope would focus those rays to a small spot (but not exactly a point, due to diffraction effects (Airy disk), as discussed earlier).
-However, the passage of the light rays through the last few kilometers of their journey in the earths atmosphere scrambles the rays slightly and make them no longer exactly parallel.
-The direction of the rays is being continuously changed by a slight amount, resulting in an image of a star that appears as a wandering blob of light rather than a nice sharp unwavering diffraction pattern.
-Seeing is the term astronomers use for this smearing and shimmering of light from celestial objects due to its passage through the earths atmosphere.
-Seeing makes the images of stars appear much larger than the limit set by diffraction, and makes the images of extended objects (e.g. planets) appear fuzzy.
+However, the passage of the light rays through the last few kilometers of their journey in the Earth's atmosphere scrambles the rays slightly and makes them no longer exactly parallel.
+The direction of the rays is being continuously changed by a slight amount, as the rays traverse the turbulent atmosphere, resulting in an image of a star that appears as a wandering blob of light rather than a nice sharp unwavering diffraction pattern.
+Seeing is the term astronomers use for this smearing and shimmering of light from celestial objects due to its passage through the Earth's atmosphere.
+Seeing makes the images of stars appear much larger than the limit set by diffraction, and makes the images of extended objects (e.g. planets) appear "fuzzy".
 (A more detailed discussion of the effects of seeing is in the chapter "Measuring Instrumental Magnitudes".)

 Seeing, to astronomers, refers to this image smearing.
 Seeing does not refer to the loss of light, but only to the loss of detail caused by scrambling of light rays.
-The atmosphere also does cause light to be dimmed somewhat, a process called atmospheric extinction, which will be discussed eleswhere.
+The atmosphere also does cause light to be dimmed somewhat, a process called atmospheric extinction, which will be discussed elsewhere.